 The Government is developing a law that would protect everyone from age discrimination when they need medical treatment, when they need educational services; are buying goods and insurance; accessing public transport and or renting a house.
 These are all examples of what the government is calling ‘Goods, Facilities and Services’ (GFS).

-The proposed legislation is out for public consultation.
-We, the young people of the NICCY Youth Panel (NYP) are appalled that those under 16 years of age will be excluded and deliberately discriminated against if the legislation goes through as proposed.
+The proposed legislation was out for public consultation in Autumn 2015.
+The NICCY Youth Panel (NYP) were appalled that those under 16 years of age will be excluded and deliberately discriminated against if the legislation goes through as proposed.

 We have produced a children and young people’s briefing report and supporting workshops which you can download here: